-(1) You have heard the testimony of You have also heard that he received money [or ] from the government in exchange for providing information.
-(2) The use of paid informants is common and p permissible.
-But you should consider's testimony with more caution than the testimony of other witnesses.
-Consider whether his testimony may have been influenced by what th e government gave him.
+(1) You have heard the testimony of .
+You have also heard that he received money [or from the government in exchange for providing information.
+(2) The use of paid informants is common ar · • ony of other witnesses.
+Consider whether his testimony may have been influenced by wha t the government gave him.